Eric Lerner

 Eric J. Lerner (born May 31, 1947) is an American popular science writer and independent plasma researcher.
 He wrote the 1991 book The Big Bang Never Happened, which advocates Hannes Alfvén's plasma cosmology instead of the Big Bang theory.
 He is founder, president, and chief scientist of LPP Fusion.

-Lerner received a BA in physics from Columbia University.

 LPP Fusion

 In 1984, he began studying plasma phenomena and laboratory fusion devices, performing experimental work on a machine called a dense plasma focus (DPF).
 NASA's Jet Propulsion Laboratory has funded mainstream as well as alternative approaches to fusion, and between 1994 and 2001 NASA provided a grant to Lawrenceville Plasma Physics, the company of which Lerner was the only employee, to explore whether Lerner's alternative approach to fusion might be useful to propel spacecraft; a 2007 New York Times article noted that Lerner had not received funding from the United States Department of Energy.
 He believes that a dense plasma focus can also be used to produce useful aneutronic fusion energy.
 Lerner explained his "Focus Fusion" approach in a 2007 Google Tech Talk.

 On November 14, 2008, Lerner received funding for continued research, to test the scientific feasibility of Focus Fusion.
 On January 28, 2011, LPP published preliminary results.
 In March 2012, the company published a paper saying that it had achieved temperatures of 1.8 billion degrees, beating the old record of 1.1 billion that had survived since 1978.
 In 2012 the company announced a collaboration with a lab at the Islamic Azad University Central Tehran Branch in Iran.
 In 2017, Lerner et al. published evidence of confined ion energies in excess of 200 keV, with the best “shot” having a mean ion energy of 240 keV ± 20 keV which was reported as a record for confined fusion plasmas.